hrouault/Brecs/doc/source/plugin.rst

 In the case you miss some of the spots, it could mean that the background level you set was to high.
-Alternatively, it could mean that the distribution of the number of photons emitted by a fluorophore is not set correctly (ie a too high mean number of photons coupled with a too narrow standard deviation will tend to miss many spots).
+Alternatively, it could mean that the distribution of the number of photons emitted by a fluorophore is not set correctly (*ie* a too high mean number of photons coupled with a too narrow standard deviation will tend to miss many spots).
-The opposite of the previous tendencies will lead to the apparison of many spurious spots.
+The opposite of the previous tendencies will lead to the appearance of many spurious spots.